volodymyrhudyma/blog/content/blog/event-bubbling-in-javascript.md

 ![Focus Event Not Bubbles Up](/img/focus-bubbling.gif "Focus Event Not Bubbles Up")

-The focus event is triggered only on the clicked element, it is not triggered on any of the parents.
+The focus event is only fired on the clicked element, it is not triggered on any of the parent elements.

-The full list of all events that don't bubble can be found [here](https://en.wikipedia.org/wiki/DOM_events#Events).
+The full list of events that do not bubble can be found [here](https://en.wikipedia.org/wiki/DOM_events#Events).

 ## Prevent Bubbling

 In some cases, when an event has been fully processed, it may be necessary to stop Event Bubbling.

-Any handler may decide to stop it by executing **event.stopPropagation()** method:
+Each handler can decide to stop it by executing the **event.stopPropagation()** method:

 ```html
 <!DOCTYPE html>